Master of Science in Construction Management

 We offer the following program options:

 - For U.S. citizens and permanent residents, we offer a truly self-paced online program.

-- For international students, we offer a hybrid program which combines online learning and face-to-face instruction.
+- For international students, we offer a face-to-face program.

 The Construction Management Master's degree requires 31 semester hours.
-Prior to progressing to advanced skills courses, all applicants are required to take the fundamental courses (Estimating, Scheduling, and Contract Administration) unless they test out of them.
-Career-change students must consult with the Director of the CM Program to develop a customized study plan.
+Prior to progressing to advanced skills courses, all applicants are required to take the fundamental courses (Estimating, Scheduling, and Contract Administration).
+Career-change students must consult with the CM Graduate Program Coordinator to develop a customized study plan.
 The program is designed for both working professionals and full-time students.
-Therefore, courses are offered online.

 Sample Degree Plan for Master of Science in Construction Management - Fall 2013

-Applicants must have a bachelor's degree in Engineering, Construction, or Architecture.
-Applicants with construction management industry experience are particularly encouraged to apply.
-All applicants must have a minimum grade point average of 3.00 (on a 4.0 scale) on the most recent 60 semester hours of undergraduate coursework.
-However, applicants may be conditionally admitted with a grade point average no less than 2.75 on a 4.0 scale on the most recent 60 semester hours of undergraduate course work.
+Preferred backgrounds include construction management, engineering, architecture, design, urban panning, business management and real estate.
 Graduate Record Examination (GRE) is required for all applicants, and score may not be more than 5 years old.
 Applicants who completed their undergraduate degrees in a non-English speaking country must take a Test of English as a Foreign Language (TOEFL).
 A TOFEL score of 550 is required (equivalent to 213 computerized test, or 79 on the iBT).
 The TOEFL score may not be more than 2 years old.
 For more information, visit Graduate Catalog Online.

 - Submit an online application through the Office of the Graduate School